History

 several fundraisers, the Society makes a substantial down payment

-towards the altar, communion railing and marble steps for the new
+towards the altar, communion railing and marble steps for the

-church and furnish a room in the Mission House.
+in the church and furnish a room in the Mission House.

 1923